Egyptians overcame low expectations to free the giant ship stuck in the canal, boosting national pride

 Even with some external involvement, it was Egypt’s Suez Canal Authority that ultimately contracted the Westerners, said Kaldas, adding that if the operation had taken longer, the world would have blamed Egypt, not the foreigners.

-When the Ever Given started moving again, the crew of the Mashhour dredger took a selfie video in which they chanted in Arabic “Mashhour is number one.”
+When the Ever Given started moving again, the crew of the Mashhour dredger took a selfie video in which they chanted in Arabic, “Mashhour is number one.”
 The video quickly sped across the social media universe, through the feeds of countless Egyptians.

 By then, low expectations had given way to pride and confidence in their countrymen.

 “The workers and engineers of the Suez Canal should be celebrated in media,” tweeted Ibrahim Fayek, a television sports anchor.
-“Our men and heroes in every field have to have the spot light.
+“Our men and heroes in every field have to have the spotlight.
 What they did is a great thing and calls for pride in them.”

 Even Sissi’s opponents and critics applauded the government for getting the ship refloated and salvaging Egypt’s reputation in the world.